Applications in Plastic Surgery

 Surgical Intervention

 The patient was managed with serial debridement and wet-to-dry dressings for two months, then placed on negative pressure wound therapy (NPWT) for four weeks at home.
 After one month of NPWT, the wound had only decreased by 30%.
 NPWT was discontinued, and DHACM (Dehydrated Human Amnion/Chorion Membrane) was applied every other week, instead of weekly, due to the travel distance for the patient.
 The product provides a barrier that supports the healing cascade and protects the wound bed to aid in the development of granulation tissue in acute and chronic closures.
-It provides a biocompatible human extracellular matrix and contains 300+ regulatory proteins.2-4
+The PURION process preserves ECM components.2,3

 Follow-Up